Understanding the mental health landscape in England

 - mania and bipolar affective disorder

-Children's mental health and schools
+Children and young people's mental health and schools